cao5zy/Managed_Deploy/BANYAN_COMMANDS.md

 Then the `dev.cfg` file will be found at `.workspace/project1/deploy/dev.cfg`

 ## build
-Build the all of the ansible scripts.
+Build all of the ansible scripts.
 ```
 banyan build -p project1 -c dev
 ```